 Forecasters: Models ‘back off’ a little on possible La Niña strength and timing.
-But don’t cancel the watch28/07/2016 - by the Climate Centre
+But don’t cancel the watch

 The International Research Institute for Climate and Society (IRI) – the IFRC’s forecasting partners – say the latest computer models show chances for the development of a La Niña phenomenon later this year “are down slightly from last month…topping out at just under 60 per cent” for the period from December to next February.